vickspanda/intercityexpress/README.md

 Some of the Settings are like:

-1. Addition of Stations
+1. Addition of Stations.
-2. Addition of Routes
+2. Addition of Routes.
-3. Addition of Trains
+3. Addition of Trains.
-4. Setting of Advance Limit for Booking for each type of User differently
+4. Setting of Advance Limit for Booking for each type of Users.
-5. Setting of Travel Agent's Commission and Employee's Concession
+5. Setting of Travel Agent's Commission and Employee's Concession.
-6. Addition of Employees
+6. Addition of Employees.
 7. Adding Contact Details for the Contact Us page.

 ## Contact